 On 15 December 2020, the European Commission released its Digital Services Act (DSA) and Digital Markets Act (DMA) proposals.
-The DSA seeks to establish new rules for the digital economy, to clarify the liability regime, and to provide additional consumer and citizen protections.
-Alongside this, the DMA seeks to introduce new ex-ante regulations on “gatekeeper” platforms, aiming to open up the playing field for further competition and innovation within Europe’s single market.
+The DSA seeks to establish new rules for the digital economy to clarify the liability regime applicable to online intermediaries and to provide additional consumer and citizen protections, while the DMA introduces new obligations for platforms that are designated as gatekeepers, seeking to ensure a fair and open digital single market in Europe.

 Secretary of State for the Digital Transition and Electronic Communications